open-accelerators/mercury/proposals/interoperability.md

 A Service Domain entity must be defined in order to create bindings.
 Service Domain definitions focus on how their endpoints will be exposed in terms of protocols and security.
 Besides such definitions can be used by an application to deploy any infrastructure components required for a specific service domain.
-E.g. persistence, monitoring.
+E.g. persistence, monitoring, messaging.

-This is the `CustomerOffer` service domain definition where an HTTPS endpoint named `httpsEndpoint` will be exposed.
-This endpoint is might be used only for query.
-Besides notifications will be sent to the defined Kafka server and topic.
+This is the `CustomerOffer` service domain definition where an HTTPS endpoint named `queries` will be exposed.
+This endpoint is might be used only for query, either internal or external.
+Notifications will be sent to the defined Kafka server and topic.

 ```yaml
 type: ServiceDomain